The thermodynamics of computational copying in biochemical systems: Push-pull system

-\teoedit{ Since each readout molecule provides a stable memory of the receptor state, the readout molecules collectively encode the receptor history.
+\teoedit{ Since each readout molecule provides a stable memory of the receptor state, the readout molecules collectively \teoresp{provide information on the state of the receptor in the recent past}.
 This enables time integration of the receptor signal and hence enhanced accuracy of concentration estimates.\cite{berg1977,Mehta2012,govern2014} We are not concerned, however, with the precision of sensing a constant concentration \cite{berg1977,bialek2005,Mehta2012,Kaizu:2014eb,govern2014}, nor with the ``learning rate'' between the ligand concentration and the network, which is important when changes in external concentrations are more rapid \cite{Barato2014, Hartich2014, Horowitz2014}.
 Rather, we are interested in whether the readout reaction can be rigorously described in terms of a copy process, and if so, how this cellular protocol compares to optimal quasistatic computational protocols involving the manipulation of energy landscapes that are common in the literature\cite{Bennett1982,Bennett2003,feynman1998feynman}. }